Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 ---
 sidebar_position: 140
-title: Realtime DB Updates Example
+title: Real-Time DB Updates
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This tutorial is about using Macrometa GDN as a realtime database with local latencies across the globe.
+This tutorial demonstrates how to use Macrometa GDN as a real-time database with local latencies across the globe.

 ## Prerequisites